 If you’re looking for a full-body workout in 30 minutes or less, circuit training does the trick.
 You get the benefits of muscle building and toning along with an intense cardio workout.

 If you get bored trotting along on a treadmill or elliptical, circuit training can fix that, too.
-The exercises options are endless.
+The exercise options are endless.
 Switch up the exercises frequently to tame the exercise doldrums and keep improving your body.

 Work at your own pace.
 Start with a trainer one-on-one or in a small group setting to make sure you’re doing the exercises correctly and working within your limits.